-You can customize your transaction trace settings via New Relic agent configuration files.
-For all agents except Node and PHP, you can also change these settings via the UI.
+You can customize your transaction trace settings via New Relic agent configuration files and other "local" configuration methods such as environment variables.

 Select a New Relic language agent to see its transaction trace configuration options:

-The New Relic Node.js and PHP agents don't allow configuration via the UI.
+The New Relic Go and PHP agents do not support server-side configuration.
 If you are using these agents, the transaction trace settings will be visible in the UI but not editable.
 For information on using the New Relic agent to change these settings, see Agent trace configuration.

-- From rpm.newrelic.com, select APM > (selected app) > Settings > Application.
+Go to rpm.newrelic.com/apm > (select an app) > Settings > Application.

-- On the right side of the page, select Show advanced settings to expose all setting options.
+- On the right side of the Application settings page, select Show advanced settings.

 Here are explanations of the transaction trace settings found in the UI.
 The available settings and their exact descriptions will differ depending on the New Relic agent you use.